ilyza12/Heart-Disease-Prediction/data/Dataset-README.md

 ## About Dataset
 The dataset is located in the `data/` folder:
-- `heart_disease_data.csv`: Contains patient information and target labels.
+- `heart_disease.csv`: Contains patient information and target labels.

 ## Data Dictionary